-One of the primary responsibilities of the Office of Mike Sullivan, Harris County Tax Assessor-Collector,
+One of the primary responsibilities of the Office of Ann Harris Bennett, Harris County Tax Assessor-Collector & Voter Registrar,

 is to levy, collect and disburse property taxes.
 Property taxes also are known as ad valorem taxes because the taxes are levied on the value of the property.

-The Harris County Tax Assessor-Collector’s Office Property Tax Division maintains approximately 1.5 million tax accounts and collects property taxes for 70 taxing entities including Harris County.
-For the 2014 tax year, the Tax Assessor-Collector’s Office expects to collect over $5.6 billion of property tax payments.
+The Harris County Tax Assessor-Collector’s Office Property Tax Division maintains approximately 1.5 million tax accounts and collects property taxes for 73 taxing entities including Harris County.

 The Harris County Appraisal District establishes taxable values.